CHELSEA234/SkelNet_motion_prediction/README.md

 # SkelNet_motion_prediction

-This is the implementation of the Human motion prediction via learning local structure representations and temporal dependencies
+This is the implementation of the "Human motion prediction via learning local structure representations and temporal dependencies", which is accepted by AAAI19.

 Dependencies:
 Tensorflow 1.3.0